Home » The Honor System

 - The statement includes, in addition to the specific charge, an explanation of the possible consequences if the accused student is found guilty of a breach of the Vanderbilt Honor Code.
 This statement must be prepared in duplicate, one for the accused and one for the Honor Council’s files.

-- The investigators shall meet with the accused, explain that they are there on Honor Council business, present him or her with the written statement of charges, and give the accused a copy of the Honor System procedures set forth in the Student Handbook.
+- The investigators shall meet with the accused, explain that they are there as representatives of the Honor Council, present the accused with the written statement of charges, and inform the accused how to access relevant sections of the Student Handbook.
 The accused is required to respond to the investigators’ inquiries within a reasonable period of time, and the Honor Council may send a notice to the Registrar’s office to enter an Incomplete on the accused’s transcript, along with the notation “Honor Council investigation pending,” if the accused is not compliant or if the investigation or hearing will continue past the end of the semester.
 The accused will be informed at the meeting with the investigator of all the available evidence in the case and of the procedures that will be followed.

 - The investigators will ask the accused to sign the Statement of Charges indicating that he or she understands the charge, possible penalties if found guilty, and the procedures to be followed.
 Signing the Statement of Charges does not imply or acknowledge guilt.